exponea/exponea-android-sdk/app/README.md

         }
     }
 ```
 > Note that both `onFailure` callback and `onSuccess` callback will be called on the separate thread.
-So in this example we used `Handler` to post changes and  update UI accordingly.
+So in this example we used `Handler` to post changes on the Main Thread and  update UI accordingly.

 ### TrackFragment

-This fragment contains `ListView`, several buttons and contains different tracking examples for different events.
+This fragment consist of `ListView`, several buttons and contains different tracking examples for different events.

 ##### Payments tracking
 `ListView` represents list of items that can be purchased by customer.
 Each item click will result in calling `trackPayment()` method.
-This method simply constructing `PurchasedItem` object and sends it to according SDK method along with `customerIds`
+This method simply is constructing `PurchasedItem` object and sends it to according SDK method along with `customerIds`
 ```
 val purchasedItem = PurchasedItem(
                 value = 2011.1,